Dynamic framework for edge-connectivity maintenance of simple graphs: Restoration after Edge Removal

-To determine the optimal set of augmenting edges, we examine the residual graph $G_f$ derived from the undirected flow network.
-We model each undirected edge $\{u, v\} \in E$ as a pair of directed arcs $(u, v)$ and $(v, u)$, where the unit capacity constraint restricts the flow $f(e)$ to $\{0, 1\}$.
-The resulting topology of $G_f$ is defined by this assignment: if a unit flow exists from $u$ to $v$, the residual graph contains only the backward arc $(v, u)$ with residual capacity equal to $2$; conversely, if the flow is zero, both arcs $(u, v)$ and $(v, u)$ remain available with residual capacities equal to $1$.
+We model each undirected edge $\{u, v\} \in E$ as a pair of directed arcs $(u, v)$ and $(v, u)$, each with unit capacity; for background on flow networks and residual graphs we refer to~\cite{Cormen2009}.
+In the resulting residual graph $G_f$, a saturated arc $(u, v)$ with $f(u, v) = 1$ is replaced by a backward arc $(v, u)$ with residual capacity $2$, while an unsaturated arc retains both directions with residual capacity $1$.